-The Geology Department is housed in the Edmunds Building and is well-equipped to support a variety of different field-based projects as well as geophysical, hydrogeological, mineralogical, petrological, field-, lab- and computer-based research.
+The Geology Department is housed in Edmunds Hall, and is well-equipped to support a variety of different field-based projects as well as geophysical, hydrogeological, mineralogical, petrological, field-, lab- and computer-based research.

 Labs housed in the department include: